-Samsung's best phones are among the very best phones made by anyone.
-The 2021 Samsung Galaxy S21 and Galaxy S21 Ultra are stunning smartphones packed with cutting edge technology.
-But you don't need to look at the absolute top of the range to get a great Samsung.
-There are lots of mid-range models that do great things for a lot less cash.
+The 2022 Samsung Galaxy S22 range is evidence of that – phones packed with cutting edge tech and killer cameras – but you don't need to look at the absolute top of the range to get a great Samsung phone, because there are lots of mid-range models that do great things for a lot less cash.
 Samsung doesn't just make some of the best high-end phones.
 It also makes some of the best Android phones at every price point.

-In this guide we'll show you Samsung's very best phones and focus on the features that really matter – so whether you're looking for state of the art features or a phone to cover the everyday essentials, you'll find both kinds of phone here.
-And of course you'll also find the best deals on Samsung phones too.
+In this guide we'll show you Samsung's very best phones and focus on the features that really matter – so whether you're looking for state of the art features or a phone to cover the everyday essentials, you'll find both kinds here.
+And of course, you'll also find the best deals on Samsung phones too.

 Don't just buy on price, though.
 The best Samsung smartphone is the one that does everything you want it to do not just today, but years to come.
 It's a good idea to think about what you're likely to want in the future and to choose your Samsung phone accordingly.

 Samsung isn't the only firm making great phones, mind you.
-That's why we've put together dedicatedguides for particular kinds of phones, so for example our best small phones guide is perfect for those with small hands or small bags and our best gaming phones feature is perfect for gamers who need serious horsepower in their hardware.
+That's why we've put together dedicated guides for particular kinds of phones, so for example our best small phones guide is perfect for those with small hands or small bags, and our best gaming phones feature is a great starting point for gamers who need serious horsepower in their hardware.